What Does “Voice” Mean?

 Adults use voices reflecting things like their cultural backgrounds, professions, biases, and levels of education.
 I used this multi-level technique when I wrote a play, called “Break the Chain,” which is about domestic violence.
 There is a distinct difference in the sophistication and perspective of a child, mother, and counselor as spoken in that play.

-Another example of a combined style is the use of a narration.
-It can be punctuated purposefully with inserts like poems, diary entries, corporate documents, screenshots, or love letters.
+For example, you could punctuate your writing purposefully with inserts like poems, diary entries, corporate documents, screenshots, or love letters.
 Whether used in segments or as the entire format of your writing, Epistolary Voice helps you string concepts together in the sequence you desire.

 Create a Voice to Provide Continuity

-You also can use Voice as a technique to provide continuity among seemingly unrelated events.
-It can advance the storyline from one situation to the next along a timeline.
-I used that method when I scripted 3 Hots and a Cot.
-These are unrelated stories (of real homeless people) which I put into monologues to be performed in theaters.
-It was difficult to transition from someone who went bankrupt because of medical bills to someone who became homeless because of a house fire or a drug addiction.
-I solved that problem by creating a Narrator, whose short commentary provided a smooth transition among each of the chronicles.
-That tool also helped me to determine the best order in which to present disparate characters and storylines.
+At first, I found it difficult to transition from someone who went bankrupt because of medical bills to someone who became homeless because of a house fire or a drug addiction.
+I solved that problem by creating a fictional narrator, whose short (one or two-paragraph) commentary provided a smooth transition among each of the authentic chronicles.

 Use Voice to Intrigue the Audience or Let Them In On a Secret

-You also may employ Voice to provide the audience with a perspective which is different from what your characters are experiencing.
+You also may employ voice tools to provide the audience with a perspective that is different from what your characters are experiencing.
 This can be “an aside.”
 An aside is a comment directed to the audience which contradicts what is happening in a scene or creates suspense about what it portends for the future.

 This form utilizes the author’s unique writing style or point of view.
 This does not mean you must write in the way you normally speak.
+It also does not mean you must write in the same style every time you create new work.
 It means you wouldn’t write a fairy tale in the same style as you write a letter challenging a charge on your credit card.

 Stream of Consciousness Voice

-One caution: don’t overdo it, or people will just think you are dumb or deranged, and they may become disinterested.
+One caution: don’t overdo it, or people will think you are dumb or deranged, and they may become disinterested.
 There always must be a point to what you are writing.
 Craft carefully.

 In my opinion, Unreliable Voice is a technique that only skilled writers should use.
-It is a clever “trick” which leads audiences into thinking they have a full understanding of the nature of each character and of what’s happening in the story.
+It is a clever “trick” that leads audiences into thinking they have a full understanding of the nature of each character and of what’s happening in the story.
 However, suddenly, contrary information is inserted.